-Our multi-generational ship, the UAE Epoch, has been cruising through space for four hundred years now.
+Our multi-generational space habitat, the Starship Cooperation, has been cruising through space for four hundred years now.
 I suppose it's fitting that I take on the role of captain on our quadricentennial year.
-I am the first gender-fluid captain of our ship, after all.
+I suppose it's fitting that I take on the role of President of Starship Operations on our quadricentennial year.
+I am the first gender-fluid president on our ship, after all.

 JenniBee